-For the past five (5) financial years from 2015 to 2019, profits before tax generated from the paper packaging segment presented growth trend with the exception for 2018 with a reduction of approximately 4% as compared to 2017.
-The profit before tax recorded an increase from RM 13.647 million in 2018 to RM 19.230 million in 2019, by approximately 41%, due to the explanations aforementioned despite challenging and volatile global market conditions and weak consumer sentiments during 2019.
+For the past five (5) financial years from 2016 to 2020, profits before tax generated from the paper packaging segment presented healthy growth trend, except for 2018 with a slightly lesser profits before tax earned as compared to 2017.
+The profit before tax recorded an increase from RM 19.230 million in 2019 to RM 22.979 million in 2020, by approximately 19%, due to the explanations abovementioned despite challenging and volatile global market conditions, uncertainties arising from the COVID-19 pandemic as well as weak consumer sentiments during 2020.